AGI-GIS/BB-GeoGPT/README.md

 BB-GeoGPT and all our publicly available data are intended for research preview and non-commercial use only, subject to the model License of LLaMA2.
 Please contact us if you find any potential violations.
 If you have any questions, you can emaill us yuwh@cug.edu.cn.

 ## Citation
+If you use the data of BB-GeoGPT, please declare the following reference:
 ```
 @article{zhang2024bb,
   title={BB-GeoGPT: A framework for learning a large language model for geographic information science},